In-Office Gynecology Procedures in Englewood & Edgewater, NJ

-NovaSure® is outpatient procedure used to treat the lining of the uterus in women experiencing heavy menstrual periods.
-Your physician may recommend Novasure when birth control pills have been ineffective or have produced undesirable effects such as weight gain, moodiness etc. It is a safe procedure using radio frequency energy (radio waves) to permanently remove the uterine lining (endometrium).
+NovaSure® is an outpatient procedure used to treat the lining of the uterus in women experiencing heavy menstrual periods.
+Your physician may recommend Novasure when birth control pills have been ineffective or have produced undesirable effects such as weight gain, moodiness, etc. It is a safe procedure using radiofrequency energy (radio waves) to permanently remove the uterine lining (endometrium).
 The procedure is performed by your physician gently inserting a thin wand, with a mesh array, into the uterus.
 Once the mesh has conformed to the uterine wall, a radio frequency is generated for about 90 seconds and the wand with the array is then removed.
 The uterine lining will be shed over the next week to 10 days.
-Results have included a significant reduction in menstrual bleeding, stopped periods, reduced PMS symptoms and reduced pain and cramping.
+Results have included a significant reduction in menstrual bleeding, stopped periods, reduced PMS symptoms, and reduced pain and cramping.

 Note: Pregnancy after any form of endometrial ablation is a rare but possible event and the risk of complications is increased.
 We do not advise having one of these procedures done unless steps to prevent future pregnancies are in place.

 Hysteroscopy is an office or hospital-based procedure that is used to look inside the uterus.
 It utilizes a hysteroscope, a slender telescope-like device, which is inserted into the uterus.
 The procedure is commonly used to:

 - diagnose or treat uterine problems associated with abnormal bleeding

 - to help with the diagnosis of frequent miscarriages

 - remove adhesions caused by infection or past surgeries

 - Women who are pregnant should not have the procedure.